 Fast forward to today, there are many continuous fiber 3D printers that are trying to replicate the success Markforged has so far, only at a larger scale with a focus on quality.

 Hybrid of 3D printing and tape laying: combining the printing capabilities of Markforged with an ATL head producing preforms, launched by Desktop Metal for stronger 3D printed parts.

 Additionally, accessible fiber placement systems are available that can enable thermoplastic tape laying production, for the cost of an industrial 3D printer.

 All of the above systems are making it easier to work with composite materials, no longer requiring highly skilled labor to manufacture these parts.
-The above systems getting are getting more into the hands of the users/engineers, so next time you say “I work with composites” people might just understand that you are working at the cutting edge of advance material manufacturing.
+The above systems are getting more into the hands of the users/engineers, so next time you say “I work with composites” people might just understand that you are working at the cutting edge of advanced material manufacturing.

 Starting your composites journey: Steps to industrialize production